 Skills that history majors learn - critical thinking, effective writing, excellent organization and more - are essential for success in many professions.
 While some history majors become professional historians, most go on to work in education, law, politics, journalism, media, publishing, business, public policy, interest group advocacy, civil and foreign service, archival and library science, museum studies, historic preservation and public history.
 Obtaining a degree in History is also excellent preparation for graduate school in these and other fields; our students have gone on to graduate or law school at Harvard, Columbia, UCLA, the University of Minnesota and many other fine institutions.

 Become a history or social studies teacher by pairing this program with the middle/secondary education major.
 Learn more.

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.

-"The skills that I learned at St. Scholastica were invaluable in my first position after college: program coordinator and research assistant at the Center for Strategic and International Studies (CSIS), a renowned think tank in Washington, D.C.
-Because of the guidance of my history professors, I was also accepted into every graduate program that I applied to-including Harvard, which I decided to attend after getting some practical experience in the field of public policy.
-The CSS history major opened more doors than I could ever imagine.
+"The skills that I learned here were invaluable in my first position after college.
+Because of the guidance of my history professors, I was accepted into every graduate program that I applied to, including Harvard.
+The history major opened more doors than I could ever imagine.
 I highly recommend it."

 – Tobias Peter, ‘11